HomanFaghih/Juicy_Snake/README.md

 # Juicy_Snake

 ## Description
-Juicy_snake used to be a simple classic snake game that I created in Unity just to practice C#.
-After watch "juice it or lose it" and "The art of screenshake" I decided to make my snake game juicy
+**Juicy snake** used to be a simple classic snake game that I created in Unity just to practice C#.
+After watching "[juice it or lose it](https://www.youtube.com/watch?v=Fy0aCDmgnxg)" and "[The art of screenshake](https://youtu.be/AJdEqssNZ-U?si=aoTaZvNE6rFdv6ek)" I decided to juice my snake game!